 For I know that nothing good dwells in me, that is, in my flesh; for the willing is present in me, but the doing of the good is not.Romans 7:18(NASB)

-Romans chapter 7 gives a most thorough treatise on the Law and its place in the life of a believer.
-Though delivering a simple lesson it has profound and far-reaching implications for all believers, both Jew and Gentiles, who foolishly try to place themselves back under Law.
+Romans chapter 7, gives a most thorough treatise on the Law and its place in the life of a believer.
+Though delivering a simple lesson, it has profound and far-reaching implications for all believers, both Jew and Gentile, who foolishly try to place themselves back under Law.

-Paul found it necessary to use this illustration to address the issue that nothing good dwells in me, that is, in my flesh.
+Paul found it necessary to use this illustration to address the issue, "that nothing good dwells in me, that is, in my flesh."
 No part of my old pre-salvation self is righteous before God.
-Our old, former sin-nature was bound to the Law of sin and death and there is nothing good to be found in that old sinful, fleshly part of me.
-But the moment we are saved by grace through faith, we receive a new nature - the nature of Christ!
+My old, former sin-nature was bound to the Law of sin and death and there is nothing good to be found in that old sinful, fleshly part of me.
+But the moment I am saved by grace through faith, I receive a new nature - the nature of Christ!

 No part of the old creation in me is good because every member of the human race is born dead in their sin.
 Like Adam, we have knowledge of what is evil, but no ability to avoid it and do something good.
 Similarly, we have knowledge of what is good and an inner desire to do good things, but the old sin nature has no capacity to do anything that pleases God, even when we really want to!

 Paul makes it clear that on the one hand, "nothing good dwells in me," i.e. in my fleshly self.
 No wonder he insisted in his letter to the Philippians, "we have NO confidence in the flesh, and that it is GOD Himself, who does the good work IN US, both to WILL and to DO for His good pleasure."
 Paul also points out that, on the other hand, we may desire to do good and nurture a heart that is willing to be righteous, BUT, "we cannot do the good we wish to do."